bennydictor/canonical/README.md

 Also, there's an [example](example).

 ## How do I assert multiple values?
 There must be at most one call to `Assert` or `Require` per test.
-If you want to assert multiple values, you will have to pass in multiple values:
+Assert multiple values like this:
 ```go
 canonical.Assert(t, foo, bar, baz)
 ```

-Or like that:
+Or like this:
 ```go
 canonical.Assert(t, map[string]interface{}{
 	"foo": foo,